snowline2015/Kubernetes-Security/Source/README.md

 **PUT /api/v1/pods**

+**Params**: *pod, namespace*

-Creates a policy to block ingress and egress traffic to a specific pod in a specific namespace.
+Applies a traffic blocking policy to a specific pod in a specific namespace.
 Requires pod and namespace query parameters.
-The policy is defined in a YAML file located at *Policy/block-traffic.yaml*.

 &nbsp;